survivejs-demos/webpack-demo/README.md

-# webpack-demo - Webpack demo for "SurviveJS - Webpack"
+# webpack-demo - Webpack demo for "SurviveJS - Webpack 5"

-See [SurviveJS - Webpack](http://survivejs.com/webpack_react/introduction/) to learn how/why this configuration works.
+See [SurviveJS - Webpack 5](http://survivejs.com/webpack_react/introduction/) to learn how/why this configuration works.

 ## License

 MIT.